jbrun001/APIProject/README.md

-# README.ME for Fund Tracker
+# README for Fund Tracker
 This is the readme containing installation instructions for the Fund Tracker App.

 # Initial Installation